 To stream from your mobile device, you’ll first need to download the Twitch mobile app, which is available for both iOS and Android devices.
 Once you’ve downloaded the app, the Mobile Streaming option can be found under the Pulse tab.
 Make sure that your phone is set to allow the Twitch app to use both your camera and microphone.

 After you’ve located the Mobile Streaming option, you can set up your equipment.
-Be sure to double check your sound and lighting before hitting the live button.
+Be sure to double-check your sound and lighting before hitting the live button.

 From the streaming screen, you’ll be able to switch from the front camera to the back camera with the tap of a button.
 When you’re finished streaming, simply tap the End button to end your recording.

 As you can see, streaming on Twitch from your mobile phone is easy to do, just be sure to follow Twitch’s Community Guidelines to make sure you aren’t breaking any rules during your stream.
-Do note, the games are property of their respective owner and their rules matter too!
+Do note, the games are property of their respective owner, and their rules matter too!

 How to Livestream on Youtube with a Phone

 Livestreaming can be a great way to up your YouTube channel.
-However, it’s important to note that if you’re interested in streaming on YouTube, you’re going to need at least 100 subscribers already in order to access the feature.
+However, it’s important to note that if you’re interested in streaming on YouTube, you’re going to need at least 100 subscribers already to access the feature.